opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 #### Configure Plugins

-### :simple-sonarqubeserver: Configure SonarQube Server-1
+### :simple-sonarqubeserver: Configure SonarQube Server

 Next, let us setup our SonarQube server.
 For this project, our SonarQube server is installed as a docker container running on the same server as our Jenkins server.